ISAAKiel/r_tutorial_caa_2018/README.md

 	* The latest installation files: [The Comprehensive R Archive Network](http://ftp5.gwdg.de/pub/misc/cran/)
 	* Windows: [Installation tutorial](https://github.com/eScienceCenter/R-Tutorial_20170707/blob/master/Installationsanleitung_Windows.pdf) | [Installation tutorial video](https://www.youtube.com/watch?v=P783pgSd-ik)
 * [RStudio](https://www.rstudio.com/products/rstudio/download/)
 * R Packages: We need a lot of them.
 Please use the following code to install all of them at once.
-If the installation fails and you're not on a windows client please check for missing system dependencies (see below).
+If the installation fails and you're not on a Windows client please check for missing system dependencies (see below).

 ```r
 # install magrittr to get the %>% operator